 10. 1 Corinthians 9:27 (ESV) But I discipline my body and keep it under control, lest after preaching to others I myself should be disqualified.

 There is more at stake than your diet here.
 God has big plans for you, plans that would rock your world.
 But, you’ll have to discipline your body to get there.
 Our bodies are our vehicles through life that allow us to (or keep us from) doing God’s will.

 Looking for little ways to discipline your food choices will help you strengthen those self-control muscles so that you won’t be disqualified for service!

 So, what do you do with all this insight?
-It is important to put these verses into practice!
+It’s important to put these verses into practice!
 We want to move past simply hearing the Word to DOING the Word (James 1:22-25).
 Here are a few steps to get you started:

-- Download the Bible Verses About Self-Control devotional cards and print them out (ideally on cardstock).
+- Download the Bible Verses About Self-Control devotional cards below and print them out.

 - Cut out the cards and place them around your home.
 Toss one in your wallet, tape one to the bathroom mirror, and definitely attach one to your fridge and/or kitchen cabinets.

 - When temptation hits, grab a card and flee the scene!
 Remove yourself from the temptation and pray that God will strengthen you.
 Then crowd out those food thoughts with the verse.

 Brandice Lardner is a Certified Personal Trainer, Nutrition Coach, Amazon #1 Best Selling Author, Homeschool Mom, and Jesus Girl whose mission in life is to help women ditch the diet mentality and find peace with food and their bodies so that they are better equipped to do the great things God has called them to do.